MRI study reveals dogs and people share a unique voice-emotion brain connection which may explain why the dog-human bond is unparalleled in mammals.

 For years the scientific community refused to even consider any in-depth studies of the domestic dog.
 Scientists claimed that dog lovers suffered from sentimental anthropomorphism (attributing human motives and emotions to non-human beings).

 Not anymore.
 As the old song lyrics ask, "Who has the last laugh now?"
-Gratefully, ethologists (those who study animal behavior) and neuroscientists (those who study the nervous system, including the brain) have taken a keen interest in canine behavior and in exploring exactly what goes on in a dog's brain.
-Some intriguing studies have provided insights into how dogs think and feel.
+Ethologists (those who study animal behavior) and neuroscientists (those who study the nervous system, including the brain) have taken a keen interest in canine behavior and in exploring exactly what goes on in a dog's brain.
+Some intriguing studies have provided insight into how dogs think and feel.
 The results have demonstrated that dogs and humans share more traits than anyone ever imagined.

-"When dogs just arrive in vicinity of building, they can't wait to get into the scanner room and can't wait to get on the scanner bed," Andics says.
-Yes, very high value treats!
+"When dogs just arrive in the vicinity of building, they can't wait to get into the scanner room and can't wait to get on the scanner bed."
+Andics says.

 The team's efforts resulted in excellent neuroimages of both the dog and the human participants' brains —something that had never been done before.
 Researchers observed both the dogs' and the humans' brain activities while they listened to nearly two hundred vocalizations.
 These were dog and human vocal sounds ranging from whining or crying to playful barking or laughing.